IRISS RSS feeds

 First you'll need a feed-reader.
 There are many to choose from and most are free, but there are three general methods to chose from:

-- Use a web-based reader, for example Google Reader, Bloglines, etc
+- Use a web-based reader, for example Feedly or Bloglines

-- Most modern web browsers, such as Firefox, Chrome, Safari and Internet Explorer (version 7 or higher) have basic feed-readers built right in
+- Some modern web browsers, such as Firefox and Internet Explorer (version 7 or higher) have basic feed-readers built right in

 - Dedicated feed-reader apps that you can download and run on your computer or mobile device (these can often sync with the web-based readers above)